Add a kick to any dish with homemade chili powder.

 1/4 teapoon cumin powder

 1) Prep.
+If possible start with whole dried chiles and make powders from them.
 Cut off the tops of the chiles with scissors and shake out the seeds.
 Poke around in the chile with a knife to get the rest.
 With the scissors cut the chilis lengthwise into two halves, and then into chunks about 1" square.
-Put them into a medium hot frying pan for about 2 minutes, then shake the pan to flip as many as possible and toast them for another 2 minutes.
+Put them into a medium hot frying pan for about 2 minutes, no oil, then shake the pan to flip as many as possible and toast them for another 2 minutes.
 This brings out the flavorful oils, a process called blooming.

 2) Grind the chunks in a spice grinder, coffee grinder, blender, or food processor.
 I usually use my coffee grinder, but if you do, remember to clean it thoroughly when you are done or you'll spend the night on the couch (don't ask me how I learned this).
 Let the cloud of dust settle in the grinder for several minutes before you remove the top or your cries of pain will be heard blocks away (don't ask me how I learned this).